-- 10. Do you ensure all involved in physical intervention have immediate access to a first aider and record that a check has been made? - 11.
-Do you have post-incident support processes in place to care for school staff and pupils?
+- 10. Does the school ensure all involved in physical intervention have immediate access to a first aider and record that a check has been made? - 11.
+Does the school have post-incident support processes in place to care for school staff and pupils?